-I’d never seen waves so dark and ominous as the five-foot swells seemed to tower over our little, 30-foot long dinghy.
+I’d never seen waves so dark and ominous.
+The five-foot swells seemed to tower over our little, 30-foot long dinghy.
 The day’s goal was to find a school of the ocean’s largest fish, strap on our snorkel mask and hop into the water to swim alongside them.
 We were sailing out into the Caribbean Sea, just off the coast of Cancun, to find Whale Sharks.

 Up to 40 feet in length and weighing 20 metric tons, whale sharks are the largest known fish swimming in the ocean, but according to the day’s dive leader, Santiago, they are known as the “puppies of the sea.”
 I make him promise me two things before I enter the wimpy looking boat: it won’t tip and the sharks won’t eat me.
 He holds my gaze and promises both.

 As the shoreline crept out of view, my bright blue skirt, tank top and aviators that seemed like a cute boating outfit earlier this morning were now the only layer between me and the harsh winds and onslaught of salt water.
 With each slap of the bench beneath me, I was patiently awaiting news that we’d spotted the sharks.
 About ninety minutes into our hunt, holding my hair back with one hand, keeping myself in the boat with the other, I was sure we were in scenario three.

 In the summer months, the filter-feeding whale sharks can be found off the Yucatan Peninsula feeding on spawn of the little tunny (tuna) fish.
 According to academic journals, some of the biggest aggregations of whale sharks have occurred in the past few years in this area with numbers above 400.
 This has encouraged increased conservation efforts since 2009, with regulations that determine what kind of boats are allowed in feeding grounds and how divers are allowed to interact with the creatures.

 Over the roar of the waves, Santiago instructed us to slip into our fins.
-I stripped down to my bikini and attempted not to be disgusted by the taste of my mouth as I tried on the snorkel mask, while the nervous quiver of my legs grew incontrollable.
+I stripped down to my bikini and attempted not to be disgusted by the taste of my mouth as my lips gripped tried on the snorkel mask, while the nervous quiver of my legs grew incontrollable.
 I’d been afraid of the water and battling seasickness for nearly two hours and now I had a new source of fear: sharks.

 About a dozen other boats had formed a circle around an area that signaled to Santiago an aggregation of 100 + whale sharks.
 We pulled up to the edge and he hollered, “Nos Vamos.”
 He demonstrated the safe way to hop off the boat and too nervous to think I joined him in the water.

-In spite of my fear, everything about the experience in the ocean was amazing, even as water sloshed into my mouth through my snorkel.
+Everything about the experience in the ocean was amazing.
 I’d read several stories about swimming with these creatures written by people much braver than myself.
 Some divers kept time alongside these quick swimmers, as the sharks inhaled tiny fish through their teeth.
 Others found a meditative peace amongst the school of dinosaur-sized fish.
 That was not my story.
-I struggled not to puke into my mouthpiece, clung to my group, trembling every time the gorgeous white spots and gaping mouths (that appeared large enough to fit a small car) swam my way.
+I struggled not to puke into my mouthpiece, clung to my group and trembled every time the gorgeous white spots and gaping mouths (that appeared large enough to fit a small car) swam my way.

 At one point I floated, butt up in the water, breathing quickly through my snorkel as one swam beneath, so close I could stick my hand down and grab the dorsal fin.
 It reminded me of the “fish story” I read on the plane from Dallas to Cancun, in which a diver hitched a ride on the animal.
 I kept my hands to myself, marveling in the magnificence of the experience.
-I paddled backward to avoid the tail and inhaled a gulp of salt water.
-The seasickness was coming back and suddenly the violent rocking of the boat seemed the better option.
+I paddled backward to avoid the tail and looked around.
+Behind every murky layer of water, there were sharks weighing 20-plus tons.
+It was… overwhelming.

 On the way back we circled the island of Contoy to cruise along the coastline.
 Even so the wind felt stronger and a storm quelled in the distance.
 During our time with the sharks, a storm had blown in between our boat and Cancun.
-I clutched the railing more tightly and wished for the beach.
-Somewhere in between my fear of falling overboard and being swallowed by a shark, I felt a newfound respect for nature.
+I clutched the rail tightly, braced myself for impact, and prayed for the beach.
+Somewhere in between my fears of falling overboard and being swallowed by a shark, I felt a newfound respect for nature.
 There is nothing quite like feeling the strength of a wave or ripples of powerful tail kick.
 On land I have learned to feel in control of where I go and how I get there, but in the ocean I am a very small speck.